Updated: Feb 14

-During the 2017 winter in NZ, around 180 people diagnosed with the flu were hospitalized every week!
+During the 2017 winter in New Zealand, around 180 people diagnosed with the flu were hospitalized every week!

 News media often repeat the usual five tips from the Ministry of Health, to stop the spread of the flu.